 ATCC global biological materials resource and standards organization whose mission focuses on the acquisition, authentication, production, preservation, development, and distribution of standard reference microorganisms, cell lines, and other materials.
 While maintaining traditional collection materials, ATCC develops high-quality products, standards, and services to support scientific research and breakthroughs that improve the health of global populations.

-Draper is a non-profit laboratory focused on applied research, engineering development, education, and technology transfer.
-The laboratory provides engineering services directly to governments, industries, and academies; works on teams as a prime contractor or subcontractor; and participates as a collaborator in consortia.
-It also offers unbiased assessments of technology or systems designed or recommended by other organizations.
-Additionally, Draper is specialized in precision instrumentation; fault-tolerant, secure and assured, and autonomous systems; image and data analytics; human systems technology; materials engineering and microfabrication; and biomedical solutions.
-Draper was founded in 1973 and is based in Cambridge, Massachusetts.
+Draper is a non-profit laboratory engaged in applied research, engineering development, education, and technology transfer.
+It provides engineering services to governments, industries, and academies, acts as a prime contractor or subcontractor on teams, and collaborates in consortia while offering independent assessments of technologies or systems proposed by others.
+The organization specializes in precision instrumentation, fault-tolerant and autonomous systems, image and data analytics, human systems technology, materials engineering and microfabrication, and biomedical solutions.
+Draper is based in Cambridge, Massachusetts, and was founded in 1973.

 Vir Biotechnology